 OVERVIEW: The Princess Grace Foundation-USA supports theater artists, dancers, and filmmakers by funding apprenticeships, fellowships, and scholarships.

-The foundation also has an opportunity for playwrights in the form of a partnership with New Dramatists.
-It’s called the Princess Grace Awards Playwriting Fellowship, with that fellowship occurring with New Dramatists.
-The award includes a $7,500 grant as well as the opportunities for script development and mentorship.
+The foundation also partners with New Dramatists to fund playwrights through the Princess Grace Awards Playwriting Fellowship.
+The award includes a $7,500 grant as well as opportunities for script development and mentorship.

-This is a grant for a playwright who hasn’t yet seen a production of her or his work on a large scale—applicants cannot have had their plays produced under anything grander than the Equity showcase code or its equivalent.
+This grant supports playwrights who have not yet had his or her work produced on a large scale—applicants cannot have had their plays produced under anything grander than the Equity showcase code or its equivalent.
 Playwriting Fellowship applications are also due in late March.
-You can scope out the former winners on the Princess Grace Foundation-USA’s website.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).